 Working with yeast is notoriously tricky.
 If your dough is not rising, it’s probably because of the yeast.
 Some common problems:

-- Over-heated yeast.
-To make sure you’re not accidentally killing the yeast, add lukewarm liquid (110F).
+Over-heated yeast.
+To ensure you don’t accidentally kill the yeast, add lukewarm liquid (110F).

-- Yeast that’s in a cold, drafty area will be slow to rise.
+Yeast can be slow to rise.
 Cover tightly and transfer to an oven that’s been preheated to 175F.
 Don’t forget to turn off the oven though — you only need the residual heat!
 And be patient — the suggested time for rising depends on many factors and can range from 1-2 hours.

 More recipes with yeast: